Susan Petronio was 56 years old when she realized there was one last weight loss strategy she hadn’t tried – bariatric surgery.

 Petronio’s husband, Francisco, played an important role in supporting her decision to get the surgical procedure and throughout the weight loss journey.
 He attended bariatric surgery educational seminars with his wife and helped her sort through her options.

 “I didn’t tell anybody I was considering bariatric surgery until I made the decision myself,” she said.
-“I had never thought about the possibility of pursuing surgery until Dr. Brown mentioned it.”
+“I had never thought about the possibility of pursuing surgery until my doctor mentioned it.”

 Petronio frequently attended Bariatric Solutions seminars to help receive more information.
 “At first I thought the seminars would be a sales pitch but it was not at all.
-The information they provided educated me on the pros and cons to the various procedures offered, and it helped me make my decision.”
+The information they provided educated me on the pros and cons to the various procedures offered, and it helped me make my decision," she said.

 Petronio learned from support groups, especially from the post-operation patients who frequently attended, to share their stories.
 After hearing from them and considering the other information she received, Petronio ultimately decided on a sleeve gastrectomy, a surgical procedure in which the stomach is reduced from its original size.
 With the decision finally made, she was ready to move forward with plans for the surgery.